Just-Natsuki-Team/NatsukiModDev/README.md

 1. **Back up your persistent**: instructions on how to do so may be found [here](https://github.com/Just-Natsuki-Team/NatsukiModDev/wiki/04:-FAQ#can-i-back-up-my-save-data--how-do-i-find-my-persistent).
 2. Download a fresh copy of DDLC from https://ddlc.moe. **Do not use a Steam installation**.
 3. Extract/unzip DDLC.
 4. Download the release: go to https://github.com/Just-Natsuki-Team/NatsukiModDev, then select the most recent release under _Releases_.
+Select the ZIP file starting with `jn` (I.E `jn-1.0.0.zip`).
 5. Extract/unzip the release files.
 6. **Delete** the `game` and `lib` folders from your **JN installation**.
 7. **Copy** the `game` and `lib` folders from your **fresh DDLC folder** into your JN installation.